Super Wide City is an ongoing photographic project documenting London’s evolving skyline over nearly two decades.

 EAST LONDON

-This sequence focuses on East London, an area that has undergone some of the most rapid architectural change in the city.
+This sequence focuses on East London, an area that has undergone some of the city's most rapid architectural change.

 Captured at moments when light, structure and form briefly align, the photographs describe East London as it is encountered now — intensified, reconfigured, and continually evolving.